WeekieNHN/localization_package/README.md

 ### Enabling plugin/autoload

-The Global Autoload localization_manager.gd should be enabled when the plugin is activated but confirm that it is in `Project->Project Settings->Globals`.
+The Global Autoload `localization_manager.tscn` should be enabled when the plugin is activated but confirm that it is in `Project->Project Settings->Globals`.

 ### Commands